 This is a comparison of the recommended childhood vaccine schedule for 1983 vs. 2014:

 Back in the 1980s, you were not considered a candidate for vaccination if you were sick.
 Now, according to the American Academy of Pediatrics, it’s just dandy.
 You were not a candidate for a flu shot if you had any history of allergy to eggs or feathers.
 (I know, because I wasn’t “allowed” to have a flu shot then for that reason.)
 Now, unless you’ve had an anaphylactic, life-threatening reaction to eggs or feathers (and few people have), a flu shot is considered perfectly okay.
 In the ‘80s, almost no one thought it was a good idea to vaccinate the general population for chickenpox (varicella).
 The only real benefits for the average child and family would derive from fewer work hours lost by parents who would otherwise have had to stay home to care for their children with chickenpox.
-There was a very real concern that widespread varicella vaccination would potentially cause a sharp increase the number of shingles cases in the elderly, generally a more dangerous illness.
+There was a very real concern that widespread varicella vaccination would potentially cause a sharp increase in the number of shingles cases in the elderly, generally a more dangerous illness.
 Not only has that turned out to be true (giving rise to a shiny new shingles vaccine), many younger people (including yours truly) have come down with cases of shingles, some of them repeatedly.

-Unanswered Questions, and by extension, The Autism War really began with a television interview back in May 2008 that Conte happened to catch.
+Unanswered Questions and, by extension, The Autism War really began with a television interview back in May 2008 that Conte happened to catch.
 Sharyl Attkisson, an investigative correspondent for CBS news, was interviewing Dr. Bernardine Healy*, the former head of the National Institutes of Health, while the NVICP was deciding three test cases in the Omnibus Autism Proceeding, originally begun in 2002.
 During the course of the interview, Attkisson mentioned that the government had compensated more than 1,300 brain injury claims in vaccine court since the NVICP began in 1988, but was not studying or tracking those cases.
 So there was no way to know how many had resulted in autism.
 Conte couldn’t believe what he was hearing.
 Had there really been more than thirteen hundred cases of vaccine-induced brain injury that had been settled?
 Where did she get that number?
 He contacted Attkisson who told him that the CDC had given her the number when she asked.
 As a matter of fact, they had given her an exact number: 1,323.

-A question burned in Conte’s mind, the same question Attkisson had asked the CDC: how many of those 1,323 cases had autism?
+A question burned in Conte’s mind, the same question Attkisson had asked the CDC: How many of those 1,323 cases had autism?
 He contacted his eventual co-author Bob Krakow, and the two of them filed a Freedom of Information Act Request asking for the NVICP files on these 1,323 cases.
 The response they received was that they could get redacted files, but it would cost $750,000 and take up to five years.
 Not having a spare three-quarters of a million dollars sitting around and not sure exactly what would get “redacted” from the files, they abandoned that idea.
 But they did begin looking for settled cases that mentioned signs of autism.
 It was slow and painstaking work until an anonymous caller (with a Washington, D.C. area code) told them to look for the settlements.
 They found 21 cases of compensated brain injury that also featured an autism diagnosis.
 Then they had the bright idea of tracking settlements by the Department of Justice attorneys.
 Unlike the petitioners’ attorneys, who kept dropping out of the program after a few cases (apparently, suing for compensation for vaccine injury is not a fabulous career choice), the DOJ attorneys tended to stay in the program far longer.
 They were able to find many more compensated cases of brain injury that way.

 As an investigator, Conte was an old hand at locating people.
 If the petitioners’ names were the least bit unusual, he was able to track them down.
 Ultimately, they contacted nearly 200 families who had been compensated for vaccine-induced brain injury, and of that group there were 83 cases where the parents themselves reported an autism diagnosis.
 Not being a scientific paper, Unanswered Questions does not get into the numbers.
 There is no statistical analysis of what they found, just description.
 I understand their thinking, but I think that it lessens the impact of the information – at least it did for me.
 Out of the 1,323 cases of compensated brain injury, Conte and his team tracked down less than one-sixth of the total, and just over 40% of those were children with autism.
 When the report came out in 2011 and I heard they had found 83 compensated cases of autism, I thought that it indicated hypocrisy on the part of the NVICP, which maintains to this day that “vaccines don’t cause autism,” but the sheer magnitude of the hypocrisy didn’t hit me at the time.
 If the 40% held true for all 1,323 cases (and there’s no reason to think it wouldn’t – I have never heard of autism being harder on the unusual-name population), then the true number of already compensated cases of autism is more like 530!
 That’s 530 cases of brain injury “caused by” routine childhood vaccinations that “resulted in” autism.